v1.2 Back to TicketPayGo

 Note: This page is required for the “Manage your tickets” link in confirmation emails.
 See the Checkout & Emails section for more information.

-Via TicketPayGo > Customization you can adjust the following settings without code:
+Via TicketPayGo > Design you can adjust the following settings without code, including button colors, card layout, modal styling, and more:

 • Image area background color